wbamberg/persona-sumo/what-is-persona.md

 * If your email provider supports Persona, you can sign into any Persona-enabled website without needing any new passwords at all.
 * If your email provider doesn't support Persona, you'll need one new password for all sites.

 Either way, you never send a password to the websites you're signing into.
-You sign into your email provider or the Persona service, which then sends your browser a message that it can use to prove to the website that you signed into Persona successfully.
+You sign into your email provider or the Persona service instead, and then you can sign into websites without giving them a password.

-So with Persona you get the best of both worlds: a single password for all websites, but the password is never actually sent to any of the websites.
+So with Persona you get the best of both worlds: a single password for all websites, but the websites never see your password, so it can't be stolen if they are hacked.
 (Of course, you still have to trust that the Persona server itself won't get hacked.)

 ## Persona takes privacy seriously ##